 Employees

 The easiest “soft” targets to blame are the employees.
-But in most cases inadequate training of employees is the true weak link.
+But in most cases inadequate training of is the true weak link.
 The behavior of individuals in most cases contributes to a breach.
-Appropriate training would have taught them not to open suspicious emails, or visit untrusted websites, or connect personal devices to the corporate network.
+Appropriate training would have taught them not to open suspicious emails, or visit untrusted websites, or connect personal devices to the corporate netwoemployees rk.

 External Vendors

 Nearly 50% of security breaches originate with the company's external vendors.
 Instead of placing blame on the vendors after the fact, work with them to make sure their environment is as secure as your own ought to be.
-By selecting vendors based on lowest cost, and closing our eyes to their security deficits we temporarily gain short term financial benefit at the risk of much greater expense later.
+By selecting vendors based on the lowest cost and closing our eyes to their security deficits we temporarily gain short-term financial benefits at the risk of much greater expenses later.

 Conclusion

 Punishing employees is not a solution.
 The whole organization should take shared responsibility for protecting the data.
 Create a positive culture in your organization regarding security.
 Instill an attitude of vigilance and confidence to discern threats as they arise.
 Encourage employees to report incidents and not to worry about being punished if a data breach has occurred.
-From implementing suggestions on how to secure the organization, to providing sufficient budget for IT to perform training and encrypt data, create a foundation of responsibility and a plan of action to take if/when a security breach has been identified.
+From implementing suggestions on securing the organization to providing a sufficient budget for IT to perform training and encrypt data, create a foundation of responsibility and a plan of action to take if/when a security breach has been identified.

 Start with the following steps:

-• Regular security training of employees should be conducted.
-This should include instruction on how to identify threats and breaches
+Regular security training should be conducted for employees.
+This should include instructions on how to identify threats and breaches

 Comments